 What causes bullying in schools?
 Research suggests that teens bully when they have insufficient self-confidence, social acceptance, respect, and/or feelings of insecurity.
 Schools continuously work to reduce bullying, but unfortunately there are no fast or easy solutions.

-In the spirit of Bullying Prevention Month, learn more about why students resort to bullying and how social and emotional learning (SEL) can help.
+In the spirit of Bullying Prevention Month, learn more about why students resort to bullying and how social-emotional skills can help.

-SEL can dramatically reduce bullying because it teaches the skills, attitudes and behaviors that students who bully are typically deficient in, deficiencies that often lead them to bully in the first place.
+Social-emotional skills can dramatically reduce bullying by teaching the skills, attitudes and behaviors that students who bully are typically deficient in, deficiencies that often lead them to bully in the first place.
 Students are not born with the ability to manage their emotions and get along with others.
 They need to develop these skills in caring and nurturing environments.
 By its own nature, SEL creates an anti-bullying environment by teaching students how to better manage their emotions while promoting a safe and caring learning environment where all students are supported and respected.

 Research shows the most effective anti-bullying campaigns rely on a multifaceted approach that includes school-wide training and awareness, classroom instruction/activities, and intervention.
 A meta-analysis of 59 bullying intervention evaluations found several features to have the greatest impact.
 Some of the most effective elements identified include: